 The increase effected by the Acts Amendment (Superannuation and Pensions) Act 1951, in the rates of pensions shall be deemed to have commenced to apply in respect of the payments of pension which fell due on 5 October 1951.

-[Section 80A inserted by No. 25 of 1951 s.
+[Section 80A inserted: No. 25 of 1951 s.
 2.]

 80B.
 Increases effected by Acts Amendment (Superannuation and Pensions) Act 1957